jonathantiedchen/notion-vault/README.md

 * **GitHub cannot see your data:** While GitHub hosts the code, the encryption happens entirely within your browser's temporary memory.
 * **Notion cannot see your data:** Notion only sees a URL.
 Because your secret is stored in the **URL Fragment** (everything after the `#`), it is never sent over the network.

-### Why the `#` matters
-In web technology, the part of a URL following a `#` is called the "fragment." **Web browsers are programmed to never send this fragment to any server.** 1.
-When you load the vault, your browser asks GitHub for the `index.html` file.
-2. The browser **withholds** the part of the link containing your password.
-3. The encryption/decryption happens locally on your CPU.

 **Result:** Your secret data exists only in two places: **Inside the encrypted link on your Notion page** and **Inside your computer's RAM** for the few seconds it is unlocked.

 ---